-- 5.3.1 The Council's preferred Spatial Housing Strategy, as set out in Section 4 of the Council's Local Plan Review Preferred Options consultation, seeks to locate significant housing growth in Codsall/Bilbrook over the plan period 2018 to 2038.
-At a strategic level, this recognises the settlements' level of facilities and public transport links compared to other rural settlements in the District, the recommendations of the GBHMA Strategic Growth Study and the need to align growth to the delivery of a new first school and station car parking in this area. - 5.3.2 Existing planning permissions, existing housing allocations without planning permission and dwellings completed after 1 April 2018 can deliver approximately 423 dwellings during the plan period.
+- 5.3.1 The Council's preferred Spatial Housing Strategy, as set out in the Council's Local Plan Review Publication Plan consultation, seeks to locate significant housing growth in Codsall/Bilbrook over the plan period 2018 to 2039.
+At a strategic level, this recognises the settlements' level of facilities and public transport links compared to other rural settlements in the District, the recommendations of the GBHMA Strategic Growth Study and the need to align growth to the delivery of a new first school and station car parking in this area. - 5.3.2 Existing planning permissions, existing housing allocations without planning permission and dwellings completed after 1 April 2018 can deliver approximately 462 dwellings during the plan period.
 Key sites contributing towards this figure are set out in Table 3 below.
 Please note this table does not include all small planning permissions in and around this location, focusing on large sites only (10+ dwellings).

-Table 3

-Site reference Site address Planning approval Dwelling delivery

-reference 2018 - 2038

-Existing planning permissions

-SAD Site 443 Land South of Pendeford Mill 18/00710/FUL 168

-Lane

-SAD Site 223 Land West of Watery Lane 16/00495/REM 158

-SAD Site 406 Land off Keepers Lane, Codsall 19/00113/OUT 50

-Allocated sites without planning permission

-SAD Site 228 Former Adult Training Centre n/a 29

-off Histons Hill
+Table 3 Site reference Site address Planning approval Dwelling delivery reference 2018 - 2039 Existing plannin Existing planning permissions SAD Site 443 Land South of Pendeford Mill 18/00710/FUL 168 Lane SAD Site 223 Land West of Watery Lane 16/00495/REM 158 SAD Site 406 Land off Keepers Lane, Codsall 21/00068/REM 65 CD/210 Former Gorsty Lea Garage 20/00299/FUL 15 Allocated sites without planning permission SAD Site 228 Former Adult Training Centre n/a 29 off Histons Hill